How To Calculate Power Consumption On Set

 At the other extreme, a fridge that only uses 350 watts while cooling might only use 1kW in a whole day.
 But this very much depends on the outside temperature, how many times it’s opened and what’s inside it.

 Remember there are other considerations too.
-The Instagrid ONE max weighs only 20kg whilst the 5kWh VOLTstack weighs a considerable 150kg, but does come with wheels.
-So, consider using the VOLTstack when you won’t need to move much, and opt for the Instagrid ONE max when you want easily portable power.
+The Instagrid ONE max weighs only 20kg and can be carried, whilst the Goat 4.8kWh weighs 78.5kg, and the Wattman 10kWh weighs 90 kg but both come with rugged location-ready wheels.
+So, consider using the Wattman and the Goat when you can wheel them into place, and opt for the Instagrid ONE max when you want the most lightweight power.

-As a guide, the following table calculates the power required and the approximate operating time using the Instagrid ONE max for common on set electrical items.
+After testing many different items of equipment, we have created the following as a guide.
+The table calculates the power required and the approximate operating time using the Instagrid ONE max for common on set electrical items.

 ProductPower reqAprox. operating time